jeremyaunga/Prms/README.md

 # Pathfinder RMS

-**Pathfinder Restaurant Management System (RMS)** is a full-stack restaurant automation solution developed for **Delish Diner**.
+**Pathfinder Restaurant Management System (RMS)** is a full-stack restaurant automation solution developed for **Pathfinder Restaurant and Hotel**.
 It streamlines daily operations such as order management, inventory tracking, table reservations, and payment processing, providing a seamless experience for both customers and staff.

 ## 🔧 Technologies Used